NATO outlines 'deterrence' plan as tensions with Russia soar

 Separately, the EU also committed to increase financial support for embattled Ukraine, vowing to push through a special package of 1.2 billion euros ($1.4 billion) in loans and grants as soon as possible.

+U.S. Secretary of State Antony Blinken held talks with Russian Foreign Minister Sergey Lavrov on Friday and said the U.S. would give Russia written responses to Moscow’s proposals this week, offering some hope that any invasion could be delayed for at least a few more days.

-The West is nervously watching Russian troop movements and war games in Belarus for any signs that a new invasion of Ukraine is imminent.
+The West is nervously watching Russian troop movements and war games in Belarus for any signs of an invasion.
 Russia has already invaded Ukraine once, annexing the Crimean Peninsula in 2014.
-Moscow has also supported pro-Russian Ukrainian separatists fighting the Kyiv government in the Donbass region.
-Fighting in eastern Ukraine has killed around 14,000 people and still simmers.
+It also supported pro-Russian Ukrainian separatists fighting the Kyiv government in the country’s eastern region known as the Donbass.
+About 14,000 people have been killed in the conflict.

-Asked whether the EU would follow a U.S. move and order the families of European embassy personnel in Ukraine to leave, EU foreign policy chief Josep Borrell said: “We are not going to do the same thing.”
-He said he is keen to hear from U.S. Secretary of State Antony Blinken about that decision.

-Britain on Monday also announced it is withdrawing some diplomats and dependents from its embassy in Kyiv.
-The Foreign Office said the move was “in response to the growing threat from Russia.”
+Britain said it is withdrawing some diplomats and dependents from its Kyiv Embassy.

+British Prime Minister Boris Johnson said an invasion was not inevitable, but “the intelligence is pretty gloomy.”
+He added that “I think that sense can still prevail.”

-Germany has issued no order, but it has announced that the families of embassy staffers may leave if they wish.
-Foreign Minister Annalena Baerbock stressed that “we must not contribute to unsettling the situation further; we need to continue to support the Ukrainian government very clearly and above all maintain the stability of the country,”
+Germany has issued no order but said the families of embassy staff may leave if they wish.
+Foreign Minister Annalena Baerbock stressed that “we must not contribute to unsettling the situation further; we need to continue to support the Ukrainian government very clearly and, above all, maintain the stability of the country.”

-Arriving at the EU meeting, Irish Foreign Minister Simon Coveney said he would inform his counterparts that Russia plans to holds war games 240 kilometers (150 miles) off Ireland’s southwest coast — in international waters but within Ireland’s exclusive economic zone.
+At the EU meeting, Irish Foreign Minister Simon Coveney said he would inform his counterparts about planned Russian war games 240 kilometers (150 miles) off southwestern Ireland — in international waters but within Ireland’s exclusive economic zone.

 “This isn’t a time to increase military activity and tension in the context of what’s happening with and in Ukraine.”
 Coveney said.
 “The fact that they are choosing to do it on the western borders, if you like, of the EU, off the Irish coast, is something that in our view is simply not welcome.”

-Some of the member countries closest to Russia — Estonia, Latvia and Lithuania — have confirmed that they plan to send U.S.-made anti-tank and anti-aircraft missiles to Ukraine, a move endorsed by the United States.
+Russia’s nearest NATO neighbors of Estonia, Latvia and Lithuania said they plan to send U.S.-made anti-tank and anti-aircraft missiles to Ukraine, a move endorsed by Washington.

-But questions have been raised about just how unified the EU is.
-Diverse political, business and energy interests have long divided the 27-country bloc in its approach to Moscow.
-Around 40% of the EU’s natural gas imports come from Russia, much of it via pipelines across Ukraine — and many are skittish about being cut off from that supply in winter, with prices already soaring.

-The EU’s two major powers appear most cautious.
-French President Emmanuel Macron has renewed previously rejected calls for an EU summit with Putin.

-Late on Saturday, the head of the German navy, Vice Admiral Kay-Achim Schoenbach, resigned after coming under fire for saying that Ukraine would not regain the Crimean Peninsula, and for suggesting that Putin deserves “respect.”

-Still, diplomats and officials said hard-hitting sanctions are being drawn up with the EU’s executive branch, the European Commission.
-They were reluctant to say what the measures might be or what action by Russia might trigger them, but said they would come within days of any attack.

-Associated Press writers Yuras Karmanau in Kyiv, Ukraine, Dasha Litvinova in Moscow, Geir Moulson in Berlin, Aritz Parra in Madrid, Mike Corder in The Hague, and Raf Casert in Brussels contributed.
+Associated Press writers Yuras Karmanau in Kyiv, Ukraine, Dasha Litvinova in Moscow, Geir Moulson in Berlin, Aritz Parra in Madrid, Jill Lawless in London, Robert Burns in Washington, Mike Corder in The Hague, and Raf Casert in Brussels contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.